pykancha/reddit-bots/README.md

 These bots are just scripts written in [python](https://python.org) programming language.
 They use [praw,](http://praw.readthedocs.io) a python library for accessing reddit [API](https://google.com/search?q=What+is+application+programming+interface).

 Any kind of contribution: be it suggestions for improving replies, documentation, code imporovement, outlining issues etc are welcomed.
 For code changes please file a issue for respective bot outlining what you intend to do.

 Every components of code is freely licensed for you to modify and use it however you like.

 I manage the hosting/running of the bot separately and the database of replied posts/comments is maintained separately.
 If you need any kind of help in figuring this part I will be glad to assist you.

+# Reddit Election Bot 2079
+*NOTE* The bot is deployed from replit-deploy branch The bot fetches and filters the data from [API](https://github.com/pykancha/election-api) hosted at [Api URL](https://g7te1m.deta.dev/)

 # News TLDR Bot:
 What it does: